 Lake Union, Once Dominated by Shipyards and Lumber Mills

-As we depart the dock along side MOHAI, you could think back to the 1936 UW rowing crew who rowed their shell from the university down to the south end of Lake Union, where they lifted their shell out of the lake and carried it downtown, where it would then be shipped to the east coast.
+As we depart the dock along side MOHAI, you could think back to the 1936 UW rowing crew who rowed one of Pocock's latest shells, from the university down to the south end of Lake Union, where they lifted the shell out of the lake and carried it downtown, where it would then be shipped to California for a competing crewing team.
+They each earned a dollar for their efforts.
 This was the beginning of their spectacular upset victories over the other US teams and thus earning the UW team the right to compete in the Berlin Olympics and their eventual triumph.
 The shell was called the Husky Clipper and can be seen today at the University.
 Shell house at the UW

 |The 1936 Olympic Gold medalists. photo:UW digital collections|

 As the Virginia V starts up the lake, you can see the Lake Union Drydock on the southeast shore.
 Here is the White Sands drydock, which is the subject of one of the more spectacular feats of engineering and determination in this area's history.
 You can read more of the details of this remarkable accomplishment here.
 The White Sands Adventure